-Trexall is a prescription medication approved by the Food and Drug Administration (FDA) to treat severe psoriasis.
-Trexall is also known by its drug name, Methotrexate.
-Trexall may be prescribed along with biologic drugs such as Enbrel or Stelara, since they are more effective when taken together.
+Trexall is a prescription medication approved by the U.S. Food and Drug Administration (FDA) to treat severe psoriasis.
+Trexall is also known by its drug name, methotrexate.
+Trexall may be prescribed along with biologic drugs such as Enbrel or Stelara.

 How do I take it?